Pavel Složil

+Career

 Složil enjoyed most of his tennis success while playing doubles.
-During his career, he won 32 doubles titles and finished runner-up an additional 29 times, including at the French Open in.
+During his career, he won 32 doubles titles and finished runner-up an additional 29 times, including at the French Open in 1984.

 Slozil and his partner, Renata Tomanová (also from Czechoslovakia), won the 1978 French Open mixed-doubles championship, defeating Virginia Ruzici (Romania) and Patrice Dominguez (France).
 The mixed doubles championship was an important event in those days, contested by top players, with John McEnroe and Mary Carillo having won the year before.